 HTTPS refers HTTP Messages exchanged over a TLS connection (see HTTPS).
 The syntax of the HTTP Messages does not change and the only difference is a TLS connection is created instead of a TCP/IP connection.
 This implies that profiles which use this transport can also be used with HTTP when security is not a concern.

 HTTPS is a protocol that provides transport security.
 This means all bytes are secured as they are sent without considering the Message boundaries.
-Transport security can only work for point to point communication and does not allow untrusted intermediaries or proxy servers to handle traffic.
+Transport security can only work for point-to-point communication and does not allow untrusted intermediaries or proxy servers to handle traffic.

 The SecurityPolicy shall be specified, however, it only affects the algorithms used for signing the Nonces during the CreateSession/ActivateSession handshake.
 A SecurityPolicy of None indicates that the Nonces do not need to be signed.
 The SecurityMode is set to Sign unless the SecurityPolicy is None; in this case the SecurityMode shall be set to None.
 If a UserIdentityToken is to be encrypted, it shall be explicitly specified in the UserTokenPolicy.